Lower bounds on maximal determinants of binary matrices via the probabilistic method: The probabilistic construction

 and

 where

 \end{lemma} \begin{proof} {From} the well-known asymptotic expansion of $\ln\Gamma(z)$ we obtain, as in~\cite{KS}, an asymptotic expansion for the logarithm of the central binomial coefficient:

 Here the $B_{2k}$ are Bernoulli numbers, and $(-1)^{k+1}B_{2k}$ is positive.
-The sum is not convergent, but the terms in the sum alternate in sign, so upper and lower bounds may be found by truncating the series after an even or an odd number of terms. \footnote{The argument here is incorrect, but can be fixed as in Lemmas~7--8 and Remark~1 of arXiv:1501.06235v4.}
+The sum is not convergent, but the terms in the sum alternate in sign and the asymptotic expansion is strictly enveloping in the sense of P\'olya and Szeg\"o\footnote{See, for example, Corollaries~$2$--$3$ of arXiv:1608.04834v2.}, so upper and lower bounds may be found by truncating the series after an even or an odd number of terms.

 The inequalities \eqref{eq:ineq_mu1}--\eqref{eq:beta_bd} now follow from a straightforward but tedious computation, using the expressions for $\mu(h)$ and $\sigma(h)^2$ in Lemma~\ref{lemma:variance} and approximations obtained from~\eqref{eq:ln_central_binom} with $m=h/2$ and $m=h/4$.
 Note that the leading terms (of order $h$) cancel in the computation of $\sigma(h)^2$.